redcygni/Coding-Projects/README.md

 Background Information

         I. Included with each project attached:
+           1. The language used
-           1. A list of libraries/modules used
+           2. A list of libraries/modules used
-           2. A screenshot (when applicable)
+           3. A screenshot (when applicable)
-           2. Credit (when necessary)
+           4. Credit (when necessary)
         II.
 All code (unless otherwise noted) was written in VSCode.
         III.
 Also included with each project will be a description of the skills utilized in its development.
 1. Slot Machine

+  Language used: Python

   Libraries/modules used: Random
    <img width="1323" alt="Screenshot 2023-11-02 at 11 08 13 PM" src="https://github.com/redcygni/Coding-Projects/assets/118145890/cb178a63-09e3-4f37-9afc-d27cbc083ed9">
   I coded this project on my own without a tutorial.